hashgraph/hedera-block-node/docs/Protocol/publishBlockStream.md

    * Each Publisher connect will send a block header, repeat above process until the Block Node gets a matched block number or Publisher can finish catching up that Block Node.
-* Note, a Block Node can (re)enter connect _any_ time that Block Node gets the next block from Publisher with a block number that is not what the Block Node expects.
+* > Note, a Block Node can (re)enter "catch up" _any_ time that Block Node gets the next block from Publisher with a block number that is not what the Block Node expects.
 This simplifies logic for working out when to retry or reset a stream.

 ### Base Protocol Diagram
 ```mermaid